TomHarrop/asw-gbs-genome-paper/md/results.md

 Finally, we used the PCR-free, short read sequencing data from a single individual with the Purge Haplotigs pipeline to remove redundant contigs from the combined long read assembly [@roachPurgeHaplotigsAllelic2018].
 This resulted in a final draft assembly of 1.1 GB with an *N*~50~ length of 122.3 kb and a BUSCO completeness of 83.9%.

-Short read assembly was not possible with this genome because of the extreme repeat content.
+Short read assembly failed for with this genome because of the extreme repeat content.
 The final draft assembly had a repeat content of **67.8%** (Table 1), with a maximum repeat size of 17.7 kb and a repeat *N*~50~ length of 485 bp.
-The non-repetitive regions (*i.e.* the gaps between repeats) had an *N*~50~ length of 1066 bp.
+The non-repetitive regions had an *N*~50~ length of 1066 bp.
-Third generation (long read) sequencing enabled us to assemble a draft genome, but we expect gaps in the assembly to exist at larger repeat regions that were not covered by long reads.
+Third generation (long read) sequencing enabled us to assemble a draft genome, but we expect gaps in the assembly to exist at larger repeat regions that were not sufficiently covered by long reads.

 ```table
 ---